We are working for a future where more people have a say in the future of health and research.

 A full archive of press releases issued by the Academy is available here.

-We support a culture in which medical scientists are encouraged to communicate their work.
-The Academy is a formal supporter of the RCUK Concordat for Engaging the Public with Research.
+We support a culture in which medical scientists are encouraged to communicate about their work, and about their lives outside work.